 Expertise and Activities

-Outside of the Communication Arts department, Dr. Lopez is the founder of the Race and Media Conference, which was first held at the University of Wisconsin-Madison in 2014.
-Every year since 2015 she has organized a local Asian American film festival called Madison’s Asian American Media Spotlight.
-She is also on the advisory board of the Center for Critical Race and Digital Studies (https://criticalracedigitalstudies.com/), a national collective of scholars of color supporting cutting edge research that investigates how race and inequality structurally organize digital architectures, identities, communities, cultural practices, and power relations.
-Her research on race and digital media has included investigations of hashtag activism, memes, and YouTube.
+Outside of the Communication Arts department, Dr. Lopez is the Director of the Asian American Studies Program, where she is affiliate faculty.
+She is also affiliate faculty in the Chican@ and Latin@ Studies Program and the Gender and Women’s Studies department.
+Since 2015, she has organized a local Asian American film festival called Madison’s Asian American Media Spotlight.
+She is the founder of the national Race and Media Conference, which was first held at the University of Wisconsin-Madison in 2014.
+She is also on the advisory board of the Center for Critical Race and Digital Studies, a national collective of scholars of color supporting cutting edge research that investigates how race and inequality structurally organize digital architectures, identities, communities, cultural practices, and power relations.

 - Ph.D.
 University of Southern California, 2012